swarmsolver-ai/docs.swarmsolver.ai/docs/swarmsolver/setup.md

     - Use a text editor to open the file.

 2. **Define Your Workspaces and Server Port**:
+   - There is a default workspace structure in the unzipped package. it is recommended that you copy this initial workspace in a directory of your choice and refer to it from the `application.yaml`
     - Customize the workspaces and server port according to your needs.
 Here’s an anonymized example:

    ```yaml